zahidgadirov/Seismic-Processing-Wiener_Deconvolution/README.md

 **Workflow:**

 1. Reflectivity Generation: 1D series that represent geological boundaries.
-2. Wavelet generation: A zero-phase Ricker Wavelet
+2. Wavelet generation: Ricker Wavelet
 3. Convolution: convolved the reflectivity with the wavelet
 4. Random noise: added random noise
-5. Processing: Transformed the signal to frequency domain using FFT, applied the Wiener Filter to suppress noise.
+5. Processing: Transformed the signal to frequency domain using FFT, applied the Wiener Filter to recover reflectivities (geological layer boundaries).

 **Key Results:**

-The Final output demonstrates that despite significant noise, Wiener filter can collapse noisy wavelet into distinct spikes that align with original geology.
+The Final output demonstrates that despite significant noise, Wiener filter can collapse noisy wavelet into distinct spikes that align with original geology, despite the thin layer thicknesses.

 **References:**